History of Lafene Health Center

 Lafene Health Center, K-State's student health care facility, is professionally accredited as an outpatient healthcare facility by the Accreditation Association for Ambulatory Health Care.
 In order to be accredited, the Health Center must meet rigorous clinical and management standards.
 The Health Center had been accredited by Joint Commission on Accreditation of Healthcare Organizations continuously since 1968 through June, 2008.
 The financial structure of the Health Center consists of an operating budget entirely funded by KSU students through a mandatory, per student, per credit hour support fee included in the student’s tuition and through fee for service charges for ancillary services.

-The Health Center has more than 12 departments including Administration, Audio/Visual Testing, Business Office, Clinical Laboratory, Environmental Services, General Outpatient Clinic, Health Information Management, Health Promotion, Intramural Training, Medical Transcriptionists, Nutrition Counseling, Pharmacy, Physical Therapy, Radiology, Sports Medicine, Triage, and Women’s Clinic.
+The Health Center has 13 departments including Administration, Records and Registration, Clinical Laboratory, Environmental Services, General Outpatient Clinic, Health Promotion, Nutrition Counseling, Pharmacy, Physical Therapy and Rehabilitation, Radiology, Sports Medicine, Psychiatric Counseling and Women’s Clinic.